alexwhen/docker-2048/README.md

 #how to use

-##git clone this project ,and docker build -t "yourname" .
+git clone this project ,and docker build -t "yourname" . you can also pull this image